eetuna/CRM_ML/docs/archive/TASK_1_7_STATUS.md

   - Intent: avoid weak all-zero guesses when a valid seed state is available.
   - Validation (unit-level): rebuilt `crm_python` and confirmed `step_from_seed` returns internal mL/nL when inputs are empty and BVP fails.
 - Locked-case re-run: `fnorm` dropped from `2.26e7` to `1.73e6` at iter=1 with `ratio=0.994`, then stalled at iter=2 (`ratio=0`, `info=4`).
-- Still pending: full training/validation runs.
+- System-ID/training validation remains out of scope for Task A1.7 (see `docs/architecture/DEVELOPMENT_TASKS.md`).

 ### Task 1.7 Review Fixes (Consistency)
-- Fixed copy constructors for `CRMIVPCoreParams` / `CRMShootingMethodParams` to copy legacy dynamics arrays and propagate `integrator_type`.
+- Fixed copy constructors for `CRMIVPCoreParams` / `CRMShootingMethodParams` to copy `DynamicsContext` and propagate `integrator_type`.
 - AD residuals now honor `integrator_type` via `CoilDynamicsDispatch`.
 - Locked-case re-run after review fixes: no change in metrics; still stalls at iter=2 (`fnorm=1.73e6`, `ratio=0`, `info=4`).